Open Bible Churches

 A unique Open Bible quality is relationship as affirmed in the distinctive "A balance of affiliation and freedom, providing accountability without undue control."
 The Open Bible Association exits to serve churches and pastors, to equip and empower them to fulfill their calling and purpose in the communities in which God has placed them.

-There are Open Bible affiliated churches in the U.S. and oversees.
+There are Open Bible affiliated churches in the U.S. and overseas.
 In the U.S. we are arranged within five regions.
 Pacific, Mountain Plains, Central, Eastern, and Southeast.
 Rapid City lies in the Mountain Plains region and the Dakota District.
-Our region encompasses the states of Montana, Wyoming, Colorado, New Mexico, Nebraska, N. Dakota and S. Dakota.
+Our region encompasses the states of Montana, Wyoming, Colorado, New Mexico, Nebraska, North Dakota and South Dakota.
 Open Bible's National Headquarters are located in Des Moines, Iowa.

 The health and fruitfulness of any organization flows through its leadership.
 Though structure is important, the life of Open Bible and its affiliated churches resides in relationships.
 Through these relationships we enhance accountability, doctrinal purity and the ability to pool resources to fulfill the Great Commission here and abroad.